 Who gives a shit?

-that I see as being interesting from this and I see no indication of this being forthcoming is that as they start to fight with each other One of them could reveal something accidentally.
+The only possibility that I see as being interesting from this, and I see no indication of this being forthcoming, is that as they start to fight with each other, one of them could reveal something accidentally.

-Right, because Roger Stone and Jerome Corsi are both well familiar with game theory and have decided that the best way for both of them to win is for them to cooperate.
+Right, because Roger Stone and Jerome Courcy are both well familiar with game theory and have decided that the best way for both of them to win is for them to cooperate with a public appearance of a fight.

 So he thinks that he's doing his same game that he always plays, which is tell what the story is, but what I'm going to say about it is what I'm teasing.

-On New Year's Eve, a hacker, a group of hackers, calling themselves the Dark Overlord, announced that they'd hacked 18,000 pages of emails and disclosure agreements from Hiscox, which is an insurer, Lloyd's of London, another insurer, and Hush Blackwell, a law firm, regarding 9-11.
+On New Year's Eve, a hacker, a group of hackers, calling themselves the Dark Overlord, announced that they had hacked 18,000 pages of emails and disclosure agreements from Hiscox, which is an insurer, Lloyds of London, another insurer, and Hush Blackwell, a law firm, regarding 9-11.

 They've even invited China, Russia, and even terrorist organizations like ISIS to bid to receive the documents, which should tell you that they're definitely really cool and clearly have America's best interests at heart.